-- c) Labour Youth comprises Party members under the age of 30 who opt to participate in the section, - d) Labour Women comprises all party members who are women and other members who opt to participate in the section, - e) Labour Trade Unionists comprises all party members who opt to participate in the section and who are members of trade unions, - f) Labour Equality comprises all party members who opt to participate in the section and who share a commitment - i. to promoting equality of respect, status and opportunity for all persons, so as to enable their individual and full participation in the social, economic and cultural life of the nation, regardless of considerations such as marital status, family status, sexual orientation, religion, age, disability, colour, nationality or national or ethnic origins, including membership of the Traveller Community, and - ii. to dismantling invidious discrimination against persons by reference to such considerations, - g) Labour Disability comprises all party members with disabilities or with an interest in disability policy who opt to participate.
+- c) Labour Youth comprises Party members under the age of 30 who opt to participate in the section, - d) Labour Women comprises all party members who are women and other members who opt to participate in the section, - e) Labour Trade Unionists comprises all party members who opt to participate in the section and who are members of trade unions, - f) Labour LGBT comprises all party members who identify as LGBT and who opt to participate in the section, - g) Labour Intercultural (previously Labour Equality) comprises all party members who opt to participate in the section and who share a commitment to promoting equality of respect, status and opportunity for all persons regardless of colour, religious or cultural background or national or ethnic origins, including membership of the Traveller Community, - h) Labour Disability comprises all party members with disabilities, or with an interest in disability policy, who opt to participate in the section.

-- 2. The Executive Board may establish additional Party Member Sections comprising professional associations, societies representing branches of social, economic or cultural life and other organisations which subscribe to the Party's Principles and Objects and accept this Constitution - 3.
-Each Party Section may make and amend its own constitution, which shall not contain anything inconsistent with this Constitution, and which may include provision for the expulsion or suspension of members from the Section in the event of breach of that constitution.
+2. The Executive Board may establish additional Party Member Sections comprising professional associations, societies representing branches of social, economic or cultural life and other organisations which subscribe to the Party's Principles and Objects and accept this Constitution.

+3. Each Party Section may make and amend its own constitution, which shall not contain anything inconsistent with this Constitution, and which may include provision for the expulsion or suspension of members from the Section in the event of breach of that constitution.
 Where any Party Section, other than the Parliamentary Party, adopts a proposal to amend its constitution, it shall submit a draft of the proposed amendment to the Executive Board and the proposed amendment shall come into operation immediately after the next following meeting of the Board unless at that meeting the Board decides that the proposed amendment is inconsistent with this Constitution.